 Avoid cringe-worthy baby showers with these 19 activities you'll (shocker!) actually have fun playing.

-Give each guest a pen and paper and ask them to list as many baby products as they can in 2 minutes.
-Award a prize to the guest with the most products and also the most questionable item!
+Give each guest a pen and paper and ask them to list as many baby products as they can in two minutes.
+Award a prize to the guest with the most products and also the most questionable item.

 Give the mom-to-be lots of ways to make her baby’s first year special.
 Decorate a bucket (or paint can with contact paper can be cute) and then have everyone drop in cards with their best idea.

 5. Baby shower 'Price is Right'

 Bob Barker isn’t the only one who can set the stage for big wins!
 Buy 10 to 12 baby items you think the parents-to-be will need.
 Use blank note cards to write the price of each item on one side, and the item itself on the other.
 Gather guests together and play it just like the TV show: Each guest must guess the price of the items on the cards, and the person with the highest total, without going over, wins.
 Best of all, the parents-to-be get to keep the handy baby items used for the game.

 6. Guess how many